 Rahul Mehrotra, architect and urbanist and the inspiration and support behind the programme, presents new research on The Kinetic City and concludes the series.
 Mumbai provides a case study to promote a discussion of the future of urban planning in general at a time when, to quote Mehrotra, the ‘Static’ and the ‘Kinetic City’ interact increasingly in spatial, political and economic terms.

 We are extremely grateful to our sponsors and partners whose support has made this programme possible.
 Our sponsors: Allford Hall Monaghan Morris, the Cochemé Charitable Trust, the John S. Cohen Foundation, the Bryan Guinness Charitable Trust, and our partners: American Academy in Rome, Architectural Association, London, Domus, the Embassy of India, Rome, FotoGrafia Festival Internazionale di Roma, Keats-Shelley House, MAXXI Museo nazionale delle arti del XXI secolo.

-Curator Architecture Programme, The British School at Rome
+Architecture Consultant, British School at Rome

 Open brochure here with full details of programme